ooples/pine_script_docs/source/primer/Next_steps.rst

 How scripts are executed
 ------------------------

 A Pine script is **not** like programs in many programming languages that execute once and then stop.
 In the Pine *runtime* environment, a script runs in the equivalent of an invisible loop where it is executed once on each bar of whatever chart you are on, from left to right.
-Those bars having already closed, for the most part, they are called *historical bars*.
+Chart bars that have already closed when the script executes on them are called *historical bars*.
 When execution reaches the chart's last bar and the market is open, it is on the *realtime bar*.
 The script then executes once every time a price or volume change is detected, and one last time for that realtime bar when it closes.
 That realtime bar then becomes an *elapsed realtime bar*.
 Note that when the script executes in realtime, it does not recalculate on all the chart's historical bars on every price/volume update.
 It has already calculated once on those bars, so it does not need to recalculate them on every chart tick.
 See the :ref:`<PageExecutionModel>` page for more information.

 When a script executes on a historical bar, the `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ built-in variable holds the value of that bar's close.